Vansh-Coder/health-detect-ai/README.md

 ## 📷 App Overview

-HealthDetect AI simplifies medical triage—with just a photo.
+HealthDetect AI simplifies medical triage - with just a photo.
 Upload or capture an image, receive top‑3 likely skin conditions or injuries, download results as PDF, and manage your session securely.

 ---